Muslim woman assaulted at JFK airport; man charged with hate crimes

-NEW YORK A Massachusetts man who prosecutors said yelled that President Donald Trump "will get rid of all of you" after assaulting a female Muslim employee at New York's John F. Kennedy International Airport faces nine hate crime charges.
+NEW YORK Jan 27 A Massachusetts man who yelled that President Donald Trump "will get rid of all of you" faces nine hate crime charges for assaulting a female Muslim airline employee at New York's John F. Kennedy International Airport, authorities said.

-He punched the door, which struck Khan's chair, and then threatened her and kicked her in the right leg, according to Brown's statement.
+He punched the door, which struck Khan's chair, and then he threatened her and kicked her in the right leg, according to the statement by Queens District Attorney Richard Brown.

 Khan tried to flee, but Rhodes blocked her until a passerby stopped and attempted to calm him down, the statement said.